umarhassan-mitodl/21l.701-fall-2005/content/pages/assignments.md

 Team Presentations
 ------------------

-For Lec #9, each team of students was asked to show 5-10 minutes of John Ford's 1940 film _[The Grapes of Wrath](http://www.imdb.com/title/tt0032551/)_ and teach the class about the following topics:
+For Lec #9, each team of students was asked to show 5-10 minutes of John Ford's 1940 film _{{% resource_link "09e2cf9f-876d-490f-9589-4693a85f626a" "The Grapes of Wrath" %}}_ and teach the class about the following topics:

 *   Team 1: The differences between the novel and the film in terms of politics.
 *   Team 2: Why the film omits the "inter-chapters."
 How does Ford compensate (or does he?) to achieve the effects of the generalizing inter-chapters?
 Or do you conclude that the purposes of the film and the novel are simply different?